ceres-solver/ceres-solver/docs/source/modeling.rst

 .. function:: void QuaternionRotatePoint<T>(const T q[4], const T pt[3], T result[3])

-   With this function you do not need to assume that q has unit norm.
+   With this function you do not need to assume that :math:`q` has unit norm.
    It does assume that the norm is non-zero.

 .. function:: void QuaternionProduct<T>(const T z[4], const T w[4], T zw[4])